Girl Fight (film)

 Girl Fight is a television film that premiered on Lifetime on October 3, 2011.
 Inspired by true events, It stars Jodelle Ferland as Haley Macklin.
 The film revolves around a bullied and troubled 16-year-old girl (Ferland) who tries to fit in with a popular group of girls, leading to a brutal beating upon joining the clique.

 The film was inspired by a 2008 beating in Florida; a video of some of the beating, released by Polk County Sheriff Grady Judd, was used heavily by the news media and the story caused nationwide public outrage.
-Additionally, Anne Heche and James Tupper, who play Haley's parents, were a couple in real life until their split in 2018.
+Anne Heche and James Tupper, who play Haley's parents, were a couple in real life until their split in 2018.